The UK Reading Road Map

 The Reading Road Map is a reading scheme which allows students to choose their own books from a selection picked by the lovely librarians at Islington SLS.
 The Open University undertook an evaluation of the scheme in 2018/19 and the outcomes were very positive.

 Whilst I was head of SLS Guernsey a number of schools joined in the scheme and the feedback from them was exceptional not only did literacy levels increase but we saw a number of reluctant readers take part and begin to enjoy reading.
 They loved the opportunity to read new books and even liked being encouraged to read different genres.
 I would highly recommend it but don't just take my word for it.
 Read their testimonials here.

 I am very happy to be endorsing The Reading Road Map and in the spirit of openness, you should know that I will receive a commission if you decide to sign up.
 When filling in the form to find out more please let them know that you heard about RRM from me.
+Thank you!